Volkswagen Polo Mk4: Overview

 Launched in September 2001 at the Frankfurt Motor Show, the fourth generation Polo (internal designation Typ 9N) was made available in early 2002.
-In keeping with Volkswagen's aim of floor pan sharing it shares its platform with the SEAT Ibiza 6L, SEAT Córdoba 6L, Volkswagen Gol Third Generation, also called G5 or N.F.- Not to be confused with Volkswagen Golf - and Škoda Fabia Mk1.
-The car is all new, and bears more structural resemblance to the 6K than the 6N, outwardly the most recognizable change is the quad round headlights similar to the Volkswagen Lupo.
+In keeping with Volkswagen's aim of floor pan sharing, it shares its platform with the SEAT Ibiza 6L, SEAT Córdoba 6L, Volkswagen Gol Third Generation, also called G5 or N.F.—unrelated to Volkswagen Golf—and Škoda Fabia Mk1.
+The car differs from previous models, and bears more structural resemblance to the 6K than the 6N; outwardly the most recognizable change is the use of quad round headlights similar to the Volkswagen Lupo's.

-At a length of over 3900 mm, the South African-built Polo Vivo is longer than the first generation of its larger sibling, the Volkswagen Golf Mk1, 3820 mm in length.
+The South African-built Polo Vivo is over 3900 mm long, longer than the first generation of its larger sibling the 3820 mm-long Volkswagen Golf Mk1.